filecoin-project/builtin-actors/README.md

 generates an aggregate bundle to be imported by all clients.
 The structure of this bundle is standardized.
 Read below for details.

-This codebase is on track to be canonicalized in [FIP-0031](https://github.com/filecoin-project/FIPs/blob/master/FIPS/fip-0031.md).
+This codebase was canonicalized in [FIP-0031](https://github.com/filecoin-project/FIPs/blob/master/FIPS/fip-0031.md).
-As a result, this actor implementation will be the only one recognized by the network.
+As a result, this actor implementation is the only one recognized by the network from network version 16 onwards.

 ## Pre-FVM actors

-Actors for the following network versions are provided as well:
+Actors for the following network versions prior to nv16 are implemented here as
+well:

-- nv14 actors are provided to facilitate testing.
+- nv14 actors to facilitate testing.
-- nv15 actors are provided to enable the eventual nv15=>nv16 upgrade.
+- nv15 actors to enable the nv15=>nv16 upgrade.

 ## Importable bundle